Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-u67YUrQ4csE.md

 ### Transcript

-> uh i like the new bigger stacks with some items yeah that's definitely a life saver there
+> i like the new bigger stacks with some items yeah that's definitely a life saver there